ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 .. note::

 	We are modeling the reciprocal of the relative risk reported in the Cochrane review.

+	Additionally, this effect size crosses the null, and therefore, in some draws it will cause increasing coverage of the intervention to *increase* vitamin A deficiency prevalence.
+This is a limitation caused by the low quality evidence regarding the relative risk of vitamin A fortification on vitamin A prevalence.
+However, on average, increasing coverage of vitamin A fortification will decrease VAD.

 To model the uncertainty in this estimate, the above RR should be drawn from a `lognormal <https://en.wikipedia.org/wiki/Log-normal_distribution>`_